 In my own case, my children attended Catholic schools.
-I served on the Parent Teacher board, known as PTO in Catholic schools.
+I served on the Parent-Teacher board, known as PTO in Catholic schools.
 I also produced the school play.
 Catholic school parents are required to participate in all fundraisers for the school-it is clearly spelled out in the contract you sign with the school that allows your child to attend.
 Many Public schools, especially those who have a magnate program are requiring the same commitment.
-Parents are bombarded with fundraising and whether it is asking your co-workers, neighbors, family and friends to buy gift wrap, raffle tickets, candy, cookie dough or you come to the realization it just easier write a check for your kid's quota; we are well aware of how annoying it is to buy things we neither want or need!
+Parents are bombarded with fundraising and whether it is asking your co-workers, neighbors, family, and friends to buy gift wrap, raffle tickets, candy, cookie dough or you come to the realization it just easier to write a check for your kid's quota; we are well aware of how annoying it is to buy things we neither want nor need!
 Successful fundraising depends on creative and new ideas otherwise it is just a waste of everyone's time.

-Partnering with Small Businesses for Fundraising
+Partnering With Small Businesses for Fundraising

 In addition to having experience with fundraisers as a school parent; I also participated in numerous fundraisers as an owner of a small ice cream shop.
-A few years ago, when our shop was located across from a park and near several elementary schools and dance studios, we were constantly asked to "donate" "give money" or "buy an ad in the school's newspaper or media guide".
+A few years ago, when our shop was located across from a park and near several elementary schools and dance studios, we were constantly asked to "donate" "give money" or "buy an ad in the school's newspaper or media guide."
 Being hit up for money or donations started to cause a real burden; and customers who asked us for donations became increasingly upset or outright angry when we had to decline.
 Small businesses struggle daily and there is only so much money to go around.

 When we were approached by a Team Mom for the Sophomore Girls Basketball team at our local high school and asked to buy uniforms for team members who were financially disadvantaged we hit our limit of being hit up to give and give some more!
 However, as a small business that caters to families, you walk a fine line between giving back to the community that supports you and being called a Scrooge.
 We had to come up with an alternative to help these kids who frequented our store and helped promote our business by word of mouth at the high school.

-There was absolutely no way we could not afford the $50.00 each for ten or more team member's who were unable to afford their uniforms.
+There was absolutely no way we could not afford the $50.00 each for ten or more team members who were unable to afford their uniforms.
 We were also well aware that when word got out we donated money for the uniforms, the doors would open for more such requests from other teams at other schools.
-We were in the profit making business not donation business!
+We were in the profit-making business, not donation business!
 We brainstormed and came up with a solution that turned out to be a very successful fundraiser.

-We approached the team and their school administrators (very important, you need the school's approval) about selling our ice cream on a weekly bases.
-We asked to be allow to sell our ice cream on Wednesdays every week during the Spring and Summer months.
+We approached the team and their school administrators (very important, you need the school's approval) about selling our ice cream on a weekly basis.
+We asked to be allowed to sell our ice cream on Wednesdays every week during the Spring and Summer months.
 We would set up a booth, use our banner to attract attention.
 We insisted on the team's participation in the sales.
 We requested two of the team members help us on each sell day.
 They would help us with the setting up, selling and most importantly, with the promoting of "Ice Cream Day" at the school (it does no good to have a fundraiser when no one knows about it.
 Missing sales because no one "brought money, I didn't know about having ice cream to buy" is a big disappointment!).
 In return, we would donate 25% of the profits to the basketball program.

 We sold every week on Wednesday and added selling at all Home games.
-The result was we sold $8,700.00 and the team received $2,175.00 donation.
+The result was we sold $8,700.00 and the team received a $2,175.00 donation.
 It was more than enough to buy uniforms for the team members who could not afford to buy their own.